MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ms.date: 02/23/2024
 ms.custom: developer, devx-track-dotnet

-#Customer intent: As a dev, devops, I want to add sign-up with email one-time passcode (OTP) in my Android mobile app using native authentication.
+#Customer intent: As a dev, devops, I want to add sign-up with email one-time passcode in my Android mobile app using native authentication.
 ---

 # Tutorial: Add sign up with email one-time passcode in Android mobile app

-This tutorial demonstrates how to sign up a user using email one-time passcode (OTP) in your Android mobile app using native authentication.
+This tutorial demonstrates how to sign up a user using email one-time passcode in your Android mobile app using native authentication.

 In this tutorial, you learn how to: